Date of Graduation

 While managers increasingly promote the restoration of natural connectivity between wetlands and rivers, there are few studies showing the likely impacts to wetland food web structure.
 My research will help to fill this gap and provide a more solid foundation for management decisions aimed at preserving wetland biodiversity.

 Hodgson, Samantha M.; Pollock, Jacob; and Wiley, Dr. Anne E., "Wetland Connectivity and Macroinvertebrate Diversity" (2017).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 527.